-which is the same as equation (\ref{eqn:fik}) shown previously.
-Note that, since only streamwise mean momentum equation is used in the derivation of (\ref{eqn:fik2}), while non-zero boundary conditions for the oscillating pipe wall are set on the azimuthal velocity, the FIK identity (\ref{eqn:fik2}) applies to both NWO and WWO cases.
+for the oscillated pipe flow.
+We note that in the absence of wall oscillation, where a phase-dependent component $\av{u_x^{\phi+} u_r^{\phi+}}=0$, both Reynolds stresses are identically equal: $\av{\upr^+ \vpr^+} =\av{\upp^+ \vpp^+} $.
+Equation~(\ref{eq:newfik}) is the same as equation (\ref{eqn:fik}) shown previously.
+Note that, since only streamwise mean momentum equation is used in the derivation of (\ref{eq:newfik}), while non-zero boundary conditions for the oscillating pipe wall are set on the azimuthal velocity, this does not change the derivation.

 The presented derivation can be easily extended to the skin friction coefficient, $C_f=2\av{\tau_w}/\rho \,\ubulk^2$, by evaluating equation~(\ref{eqn:fikdim}) at $r=0$, utilizing equation (\ref{eqn:dpdx}) to relate mean pressure gradient to the wall shear stress, and the definition of $Re_{bulk} =2 U_{bulk} R/\nu$, to yield